KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 files for a particular yt-dlp run.
 If --ignore-config is found inside any configuration file, no further configuration will be loaded.
-For example, having the option in the portable configuration file prevents loading of user and system configurations.
+For example, having the option in the portable configuration file prevents loading of home, user, and system configurations.
 Additionally, (for backward compatibility) if --ignore-config is found inside the system configuration file, the user configuration is not loaded.

 Authentication with .netrc file